 Zika Virus Infection

 A specific type of mosquito can pick up the Zika virus when it bites someone with a current Zika infection.
 The mosquito can then pass the virus to the next person it bites.
-Once the virus is in the body it can spread and lead to symptoms.
+The virus spreads in the body and leads to symptoms.

-The greatest risk factor is spending time in a high risk area without proper mosquito protection.
-A current outbreak of Zika has been reported in:
+This problem is more common in people who spend time in a high risk area without proper mosquito protection.
+Zika has been linked to:

-Most people infected with the Zika virus will never develop symptoms.
-The body can detect and remove the virus before symptoms begin.
+Most people will not have symptoms.
+The body can find and remove the virus before problems start.

-If symptoms do develop, they may appear a few days after the bite.
-Symptoms may last a few days to a week and can include:
+Others will have symptoms a few days after the bite.
+They may last a few days to a week.
+A person may have:

-There are a number of similar viruses that can be passed from mosquitoes such as chikungunya or dengue.
-A blood test may be done to determine the specific virus that is causing the symptoms.
+Many viruses can be passed from mosquitoes.
+A blood test will be done to find out which virus is causing symptoms.

-The Zika virus may exist in the body or in sperm for a short time even after symptoms have passed.
-To decrease the risk of passing the virus to a new fetus the US Center for Disease Control (CDC) recommends:
+The Zika virus may exist in the body or in sperm for a period of time even after symptoms have passed.
+To lower the risk of passing the virus to a fetus:

-For those who have been to high risk areas but have shown no symptoms the CDC recommends waiting at least 8 weeks before attempting pregnancy.
-You should talk to your doctor about any concerns you may have about future pregnancy.
+Those who have been to high risk places but have not shown symptoms should wait at least 8 weeks before attempting pregnancy.

 There is some concern that the Zika virus can be passed during sexual activities.
-A condom can prevent the spread.
-If your partner has recently been to high risk areas, a condom is recommended for the first week or so to prevent the spread of Zika.
+Condoms can prevent the spread.
+They should be used for the first week after visiting a high risk place.